by Mike Ratliff

 - Discern God’s Will and submit to it (Romans 12:2)

-The reason it is difficult to master is we think once we have been through this cycle several times we cannot be sucked back into the old way of walking.
+The reason it is difficult to master is we think once we have been through this loop or cycle several times we cannot be sucked back into the old way of walking.
 Success comes only as we remain submitted to our Lord as He takes us through whatever growth cycles He has designed specifically for us.
 That means we must never let up on our pursuit of God.
 My experience has shown me I must be extremely diligent in staying focused on my Lord.
 Any let down and I will be on my knees very soon confessing and repenting of some sin.

 What is the secret?
 How can we stay in the race?
 What has to change so we keep our spiritual eyes on Christ?